Behlul10/vision-mapper/journal/Agile_Sprint_01_Report-03.md

 - Test project via npm run dev to confirm it starts and renders the demo.

-- Commit all files and optionally push to the project repository in github.
+- Commit all files and push to the project repository in github.